Peter Yates: 1967–1984

-The Dresser

 Yates also produced and directed The Dresser (1983), an adaptation of the Ronald Harwood stage play.
 The film received seven BAFTA and five Oscar nominations, including the BAFTA Award for Best Film and for Best Direction and the Academy Award for Best Film and for Best Director for Yates.
 The Dresser was also entered into the 34th Berlin International Film Festival.
 Along with Eddie Coyle and Breaking Away, The Dresser was one of Yates' three favourite films.
 "I'm ambitious in my own way," said Yates around this time.
 "I don't crave power.
 I really wouldn't want to trade places with anyone, not even Steven Spielberg.
 Look at what power can do to a gifted director like Robert Altman.
 It isn't necessarily healthy.
 I just want to make the movies that I want to make and, if by chance a few of them should turn out to be important or influential or successful, well, that would be an accident, wouldn't it?"